CommunityDragon/HexDocs/lol/misc/maps.md

 title: "Maps data"
 authors: "@Canisback"
 tags: "maps,map" # A comma separated list of the tags this document has
-markers: "maps,map" # A comma separated list of all the markers this document has
+markers: "generic" # A comma separated list of all the markers this document has
 ---

-Disclaimer : this article conbsists mostly in the old doc from the official dev portal : https://web.archive.org/web/20190629194440/https://developer.riotgames.com/game-constants.html
+__Disclaimer : this article conbsists mostly in the old doc from the official dev portal :__ https://web.archive.org/web/20190629194440/https://developer.riotgames.com/game-constants.html

 ## Match Timeline Data Position Values